How Solar Blinds Work

 The Department of Construction Science under the guidance of Keith Sylvester, Ph.D, Associate AIA, Texas A&M University

 “In’Flector will improve the insulation value of any window.
 Coupled with the numerous other benefits, In’Flector improves the comfort and energy savings of any home or building.”

 EDTM makes glass testing equipment used by the National Fenestration Rating Council.
 Using the EDTM Solar Transmission and Btu Power Meter (model #SP2065) and comparing un-insulated and In’Flector Insulated windows, it can be shown that In’Flector Window Insulators are twice as effective as new low e windows for reducing solar gain.

 Single pane, plate, double pane, and low e windows were all tested.
 In’Flector alone outperformed all window type

 s for both solar gain reduction and UV’s rejection.
 When used in conjunction with single pane glass, In’Flector outperformed any of the above window types.

 The following 3 minute video explains how the In’Flector product works in a home or office.
-The Kel Technologies products are virtually the same, but are visibly less shiny on the reflective side.

 In this application the solar blind was installed on the formerly uncovered upper rectangular windows of this south-facing home, greatly reducing the summer-time heating.
 These Nanaimo customers are very satisfied, as they had not been able to use their kitchen and dining rooms before the panels were installed (too hot!), and they are also saving lost heat in the wintertime while still capturing the sun’s heat.